 -

-Brake with the front wheel and rock the bike forward and back.
-If you feel a slight bump or "click," there's play.
+Brake with the front wheel and move the bike forward and backward.
+If you feel a slight bump or a "click," there is some play.

 -